Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Abstract

 \section{Abstract}

 Inferring causal structure from data is a challenging task of fundamental importance in science.
-Observational data are often insufficient to identify a system’s causal structure uniquely.
-While conducting interventions (i.e., experiments) can improve the identifiability, such samples are usually challenging and expensive to obtain.
-Hence, \textit{experimental design} approaches for causal discovery aim to minimize the number of interventions by estimating the most informative intervention target.
-In this work, we propose a novel Gradient-based Intervention Targeting method, abbreviated \method{}, that 'trusts' the gradient estimator of a gradient-based causal discovery framework to provide signals for the intervention acquisition function.
+Often, observational data alone is not enough to uniquely identify a system's causal structure.
+The use of interventional data can address this issue, however, acquiring these samples typically demands a considerable investment of time and physical or financial resources.
+In this work, we are concerned with the acquisition of interventional data in a targeted manner to minimize the number of required experiments.
+We propose a novel Gradient-based Intervention Targeting method, abbreviated \method{}, that 'trusts' the gradient estimator of a gradient-based causal discovery framework to provide signals for the intervention targeting function.
 We provide extensive experiments in simulated and real-world datasets and demonstrate that \method{} performs on par with competitive baselines, surpassing them in the low-data regime.